-1. The oil sands deposit is massive — and so is the pipeline The Keystone XL will tap into the second biggest petroleum reserves on Earth.
-If approved, it will run from Hardisty, Alberta, to Port Arthur, Texas.
+1. The oil sands deposit is massive — and so is the pipeline The Keystone XL would tap into the second biggest petroleum reserves on Earth.
+If it had been approved, it would run from Hardisty, Alberta, to Port Arthur, Texas.
 The $7 billion, 830,000-barrel a day project would go from Canada, through the Great Plains, crossing six states and ending in Texas.
 At left, an open pit mine in Fort McMurray, Alberta.
 Michael S. Williamson/The Washington Post Buy Photo